Your hotel’s WiFi network is a crucial part of your guests’ experience.

 - Network speed

-- Network security protocols
+- Network management and security protocols

 - Current IT staff and personnel